๐ What is Docker and Why is It Useful for Windows Users?

 OK and the first time I tried to run this I got the following error "ERROR: failed to solve: failed to read dockerfile: open Dockerfile: no such file or directory"

-I have left this up as it may be useful to someone that has run in to the same error, the reason this has happened is because I named my build file 'DockerFile" when it should have been "Dockerfile" , renaming the file so the folder looks like the image below should fix the issue.
-It is also possible you get this error if you are not in the correct directory, so first check whether you have named your docker file correctly, and then ensure your terminal session is in the right working directory i.e. the one with the docker file.
+I’ve left this up as it may be useful for someone who encounters the same error.
+The issue occurred because I named my build file **"DockerFile"** when it should have been **"Dockerfile"** (case-sensitive).
+Renaming the file so your folder matches the image below should fix the problem.
+It’s also possible to get this error if you're not in the correct directory, so first check that your Dockerfile is named correctly, and then ensure your terminal session is in the right working directory—i.e., the one containing the Dockerfile. ๐ณ

 OK so let's try again with the correct file name